rvennam/istio101/workshop/exercise-6/README.md

 In the modified rule, the routed traffic is split between two different subsets of the guestbook service.
 In this manner, traffic to the modernized version 2 of guestbook is controlled on a percentage basis to limit the impact of any unforeseen bugs.
 This rule can be modified over time until eventually all traffic is directed to the newer version of the service.

-You can see this in action by going to the ingress ip address (that you saved in exercise-5) in your browser. **Ensure that you are using a hard refresh (command + Shift + R on Mac or Ctrl + F5 on windows) to remove any browser caching.** You should notice that the guestbook should swap between V1 or V2 at about the weight you specified.
+View the guestbook application using the `$NLB_HOSTNAME` specified in [Exercise 5](../exercise-5/README.md) and enter it as a URL in Firefox or Chrome web browsers. **Ensure that you are using a hard refresh (command + Shift + R on Mac or Ctrl + F5 on windows) to remove any browser caching.** You should notice that the guestbook should swap between V1 or V2 at about the weight you specified.

 ### Route all traffic to v2